 That being said, it’s okay to need someone or want to be needed.
 In an ideal relationship, your strengths are the other person’s weaknesses and vice versa, but when you’re loving someone who doesn’t have any self-worth, you’re cheating yourself out of some extraordinary love.
 Because, as Queen RuPaul once said, “If you don’t love yourself, how in the hell you gonna love somebody else?”
 That’s what it boils down to, Queen.
 How good of a partner can they truly be?
 How can they ever fulfill your needs when they can't even fulfill their own?

 Does this sound familiar?

 Your partner depends on you for their happiness.
 They say things like, “You make me so mad” or “You make me so miserable.”
-Then they say, “You make me so happy” and “I can’t live without you” but in a way that lacks their own responsibility.
-There is a theme of depending on someone else to make them happy almost as if your existence is there only source of joy or entertainment.
+Then, they say, “You make me so happy,” and “I can’t live without you,” but in a way that lacks their own responsibility.
+There is a theme of depending on someone else to make them happy almost as if your existence is their only source of joy or entertainment.